infamax/hse_nlp_project/README.md

 git clone https://github.com/infamax/hse_nlp_project.git
 ```

 Second step is launch docker container for this project.
 Docker container contains all needed dependencies for this project.
-To launch docker container for this project run the following commands
+To launch docker container for this project.
+Assume you have gpu and install [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+Run the following commands

 ```bash
 make build_image # Create docker image for this project